yihui/yihui.org/content/tinytex/faq.md

     If you create a tarball of TinyTeX on macOS or Ubuntu, it will be only 50MB.
 This can be very helpful if you install such a tarball on the cloud (e.g., for software testing purposes on Travis CI).
 The download and installation should take only a few seconds.

     Of course, the size of TinyTeX will grow as you install more LaTeX packages.
+You can certainly go to the extreme to install all packages (to avoid the possible need for figuring out which packages are missing).
+To do that, either run

+    ```r
+    tinytex::tlmgr_install('scheme-full')
+    ```

+    in R, or equivalently, the command line:

+    ```sh
+    tlmgr install scheme-full
+    # you may also need to run:
+    # tlmgr path add
+    ```

+    This may take quite a while since it needs to download and install several Gigabytes of packages.

 1. **What does the TinyTeX installation script do exactly?
 How do you reduce the size of the gigantic TeX Live?**